Italian beef

-An Italian beef is a sandwich of American origin, originating in Chicago, made from thin slices of roast beef simmered and served with a thin gravy on French bread.
+An Italian beef is a sandwich of Chicago origin made from thin slices of roast beef simmered and served with a thin gravy on French bread.
 Common toppings are a choice between spicy giardiniera (called "hot") or mild bell peppers (called "sweet").
 The entire sandwich may be dipped in the juice the meat is cooked in before serving with a side of French fries.

 The sandwich traces back to Italian-American immigrants in Chicago as early as the 1930s, but the exact origin is unknown.
 The sandwich gradually grew in popularity and was widely eaten in the city by the 1970s and 1980s.
-The sandwich saw a substantial rise in popularity with the 2020s television show The Bear, set in a fictional Chicago restaurant which specializes in the sandwich.
+The sandwich saw a substantial rise in popularity with the 2020s television show The Bear, set in a fictional Chicago restaurant that specializes in the sandwich.

 Preparation

 The sandwich is made from beef that has been roasted in beef stock and other seasonings.
 A 1962 recipe calls for bay leaves, garlic powder, tomato paste, and crushed dried red pepper.
 The choice of beef cut varies.
 Inside round is commonly used due to its ease of preparation, but some restaurants use top sirloin.
 The meat is cooked until it is not pink in the middle.
 When it is done, it is sliced as thinly as possible, usually thinner than one would for a roast beef sandwich.
 It is then soaked in the juices it was cooked in.

-The sandwich is typically served on French bread, often baked at Turano Baking Co. in particular.
+The sandwich is typically served on French bread.
 The bread is typically crusty so it does not fall apart after being dipped.

 Traditionally the sandwich is either ordered "sweet" with grilled or boiled bell peppers, or "hot" with spicy giardiniera.
-The sandwich can also be topped with cheese (mozzarella, provolone, or cheddar cheese) which is growing in popularity.
+The sandwich can also be topped with cheese (mozzarella, provolone, or cheddar).
 Some restaurants offer the addition of Italian sausage, typically called a "combo."
 Marinara sauce is sometimes offered as a topping.